 Long posts engage better

-Studies from SEO experts like Neil Patel have revealed that pages with more than 1500 words tend to convert better even if other elements like CTA, images or header also have an impact.
+Some SEO experts have found that content with more than 1500 words tend to convert better even if other elements like CTA, images or header also have an impact.

-The more content your pages contain, the more likely you are to develop your long-tail keywords with different combination of keywords, niche ones, etc. As people are using conversational queries, you need to focus on semantic and developing rich content to be sure to respond to their enquiries.
+The more content your pages contain, the more likely you are to develop your long-tail keywords with different combination of keywords, niche keywords, etc.

 How to improve your word count distribution?